7 Companies That Offer Mechanical Breakdown Insurance in Michigan

 - Michigan First Insurance Agency - Michigan First is a full-service agency that provides MBI coverage at competitive prices.
-They have been in business for over 30 years and have a great reputation with Michigan drivers.
+They have been in business for over 30 years and have a great reputation with Brighton Michigan drivers.

-- Michigan Automotive Insurance Agency - MAIA offers MBI coverage that is specifically tailored to Michigan drivers' needs.
+- Michigan Automotive Insurance Agency - MAIA offers MBI coverage that is specifically tailored to Brighton Michigan drivers' needs.
 In addition to their MBI policies, MAIA also provides auto liability insurance, uninsured motorist coverage, and other services.

 - Michigan Mutual Insurance Company - Michigan Mutual is one of the largest providers of MBI in Michigan.
-They work hard to provide competitive rates and excellent customer service for all Michigan drivers who need this type of coverage.
+They work hard to provide competitive rates and excellent customer service for all Brighton Michigan drivers who need this type of coverage.

 - Infinity Insurance Company - Infinity offers affordable rates as well as discounts for safe driving and bundling other types of insurance with your MBI policy.
 They are known for their fast claims service and their friendly customer service representatives.

 - Michigan Insurance Exchange - MIE is a large Michigan-based independent insurance agency that offers MBI coverage.
-They have been in business for over 50 years and work hard to provide Michigan drivers with the best possible coverage at competitive prices.
+They have been in business for over 50 years and work hard to provide Brighton drivers with the best possible coverage at competitive prices.

-- Michigan Alliance Insurance Company - MAIC provides MBI coverage to Michigan drivers at competitive rates.
+- Michigan Alliance Insurance Company - MAIC provides MBI coverage to Brighton drivers at competitive rates.
 Their policies are tailored to each individual's specific needs, and they offer great customer service and timely payments.

 No matter which company you choose, make sure you read the terms of your policy carefully before making any decisions so you know exactly what is covered by your mechanical breakdown insurance policy in Michigan.